 With WordPress.ORG, you OWN your blog and have total control over your own site.
-If your blog lives on other free platforms, THAT company owns your blog and is in control.
+But if your blog lives on one of the free platforms, THAT company owns your blog and is in control.
 At any point, they can decide to no longer host your blog and simply pull the plug on it.

 Imagine the feeling of waking up to find that your blog no longer exists.
 NOT GOOD.